-Another trip to the big Tesco in Ratchada (Bangkok) today yielded more tuna, chicken, crackers and juice, but eggs were out and so were noodles.
+Another trip to the big Tesco in Ratchada (Bangkok) today yielded more supplies, just in case the floods get any worse.
 The shelves were noticeably bare, and as news came in of flooding at Don Muang, more panic buying ensued.

 Despite many of us unaffected folk living in denial, the situation is very real, as I'm sure expats living to the the north of Bangkok and many other areas of the country have already experienced.